show special characters

 display incorrect answers

-To note: When there’s a verb in parentheses, you have to attach the pronoun directly to the verb.
+Note: When the verb appears in brackets, attach the reflexive pronoun to the end of the verb.

 - ¡No asustéis![Don’t be scared!]|2nd person plural: os